satish191821/GFG160/README.md

 # GFG160
-solution of gfg 160 day challenge
+solution of gfg 160 day challenge using java .